cookcm/cp4aiops-connectors-github-template/README.md

 # Github Integration Template

 The github connector template is a snapshot of the AIOPS github integration.
-It has been renamed as `github-grpc-connector-template` so it can be installed with the existing `github` integration.
+It has been renamed as `github-sample` so it can be installed with the existing `github` integration.

 A quick start guide to understand the changes done to the github integration can be done by comparing branches: